bryanm92s/APP_REACT_EXPO_AND_FLASK/README.md

 # Back-end

-The backend of this application is created with Node JS and Mongo DB Atlas as a database. to run the backend clone this repository and run npm i in the APP_REACT_EXPO_AND_FLASK\REACT\propriertyapp\server
+The backend of this application is created with Node JS and Mongo DB Atlas as a database. to run the backend clone this repository and run: npm i in the APP_REACT_EXPO_AND_FLASK\REACT\propriertyapp\server

 # Interface

-To run the application front-end, clone this repository and run npm i in the APP_REACT_EXPO_AND_FLASK\REACT\propriertyapp directory
+To run the application front-end, clone this repository and run: npm i in the APP_REACT_EXPO_AND_FLASK\REACT\propriertyapp directory

 You must ensure that you have globally installed expo and expo-cli packages on your machine before the propriertyapp application can run.